 Are you or do you know people who are depressed?
 They spend their days and many spend their lives searching for possessions, relationships or accomplishments to fill the void in their hearts?

-The void in our hearts can only be filled by God.
-Even back through ancient days during the time of the Israelites, they sought to fill the void in their hearts by seeking-out pagan gods, ritual sacrifices and physical pleasures.
+God can only fill the void in our hearts.
+Even back through ancient days, during the time of the Israelites, they sought to fill the void in their hearts by seeking out pagan gods, ritual sacrifices and physical pleasures.